 From here you can head up through some of the main shopping streets of Auckland towards Sky City.
 Have a drink in The Depot which is a very popular haunt (and came recommended by one of my best friends Char!).
 It’s the perfect spot to watch the bungee jumpers take off from the Sky Tower next door.
 We chose to watch rather than participate!

 From here you can take a short walk down to the harbour where you are spoilt for choice from the wide selection of restaurants and bars to choose from making it the perfect place for dinner.
 Try Headquarters or Oyster & Chop for good food and sea views.
+We were flagging at this point so headed back via a supermarket (Countdown is conveniently located close by) for an early night.

 Day 2 – Parnell & Auckland Domain